PeterEB/coap-node/README.md

 cnode.on('registered', function () {
     // If the registration procedure completes successfully, 'registered' will be fired

-    // do your application here
+    // start your application
 });

-// register to a Server with the server ip and port cnode.register('127.0.0.1', 5683, function (err, rsp) {
+// register to a Server with its ip and port cnode.register('127.0.0.1', 5683, function (err, rsp) {
     console.log(rsp);      // { status: '2.05' }
 });